Foxy/foxy-cloudflare-membership-site/README.md

 ### Configuring your Customer Portal

+You will need to configure your Customer Portal providing:

+- a `jwtSharedSecret`, which should be also provided as a secret to the worker.
+- the `allowedOrigins`
+- the `SSO` option

+#### Shared Secret
 Use a PUT or PATCH request to configure your Customer Portal.

 The `jwtSharedSecret` value must be the same in both the Customer Portal and this worker.